aptivator/easy-data-state/README.md

 #### Other Frameworks

-`easy-data-state` was originally developed as a simpler alternative to Redux, Recoil, and other data management React-oriented libraries.  `easy-data-state` can be used with other frameworks; contributions of such integrations are welcome.
+`easy-data-state` was originally developed as a simpler alternative to Redux, Recoil, and other data management React-oriented libraries.
+However, `easy-data-state` can be used with other frameworks; contributions of such integrations are welcome.

 <a name="development"></a>